brunomuniz-encora/poc-starlingx-messages/Demo.md

 - a timeseries of received events (based on `central`'s timestamp when the event was received).

-All 4 `node`s, to the left, are constantly generating new data which, if above the configured threshold for the `node`, is sent to the `central`.
+All 4 `node`s, to the left, are constantly generating new data.
+This random data is generated using a long tail distribution and, if above a configured threshold for the `node`, the data is sent to the `central`.
 Points above the red line in the timeseries represent the data from each node that is sent to the `central`.

 ![Demo overview](README/demo_overview.png)